SCOPE / PURPOSE OF JOB:

 3. Data, Evaluation and Implementation Science

-- Establish effective frameworks to monitor programme performance, including timeliness, adherence and patient outcomes
+- Design and lead monitoring frameworks to track programme performance, including timeliness, adherence and patient outcomes and system level indicators

 4. Digital Integration